dan-mcm/danbot/README.md

 # Twitch Integration

 ## 🔴 Now Live
-The bot can provide going live messages for whitelisted users based on the following env Variables
+The bot can provide going live messages for whitelisted users.

 * `NOWLIVE_ANNOUNCEMENTS_ID` controls the channel where live twitch channels are now active

-* `TWITCH_CHANNELS` controls which twitch channels are monitored for live status.
-This is a defined as a comma delimited string
+In order to maintain a dynamic updatable whitelist integration with Google Sheets is required.
+This can be configured through the following env variables.

+* `WHITELIST_SPREADSHEET_ID`
+* `GOOGLE_SERVICE_ACCOUNT_EMAIL`
+* `GOOGLE_PRIVATE_KEY`
+* `GOOGLE_SPEADSHEET_URL`

+To get setup with a google service account follow the [official guidelines](https://developers.google.com/identity/protocols/oauth2/service-account).
+Be sure to share your Google Spreadsheet to your GOGOEL_SERVICE_ACCOUNT_EMAIL to avoid hitting 401/403 errors.

-Note: the bot is currently configured to poll Twitch API on a 60second interval (defined by the `TWITCH_POLLING_FREQUENCY` environmental variable so there may be a delay between the time a user goes live and a message is shown.
+Note: the bot is currently configured to poll Twitch API on a 3 minute interval (defined by the `TWITCH_POLLING_FREQUENCY` environmental variable so there may be a delay between the time a user goes live and a message is shown.
 If interested a potential alternative to this implementation is using [Twitchs pub/sub system](https://dev.twitch.tv/docs/pubsub).

 ---
 # Local Setup